 The COVID-19 treatment hotline is available 24/7 and operated by experienced healthcare professionals who can prescribe treatment and referrals.
 The telemedicine visit includes a clinical assessment, COVID-19 treatment plan, and/or a prescription for Paxlovid or Molnupiravir.

 Individuals who were exposed to someone with COVID-19 should wear a well-fitted mask while around others for 10 days and watch for symptoms.
 If symptoms develop, immediately isolate.
 Test on day 5 after last exposure, or if symptoms appear.

-For vaccine and booster eligibility, please visit the New York State Department of Health.
+For vaccine and booster eligibility, please visit the Centers for Disease Control and Prevention.

 The COVID-19 vaccine is currently offered at regularly scheduled health department immunization clinics.
 Please call 845-808-1332 for an appointment.

 Vaccines can also be found through healthcare providers, pharmacies, Federally Qualified Healthcare Centers, and other locations.
 To find a vaccine close to you, please visit vaccines.gov